CV

 Relevant Employment

-Graduate Research Assistant - Florida International University, Miami, FL (Advisor: Dr. Jennifer Rehage) 2021-Present
+Graduate Research Assistant - Florida International University, Miami, FL (Advisor: Dr. Jennifer Rehage) 2021-2025

 Graduate Teaching Assistant - Tennessee Technological University, Cookeville, TN (Advisor: Dr. Kit Wheeler) 2019-2021